≡ Menu

 References and Credits

-1. All financial figures presented in this article are obtained and referenced from financial statements, SEC filings, earnings reports, etc., which are available in: GM SEC filings and Tesla SEC filings.
+1. All financial figures presented were obtained and referenced from GM and Tesla’s annual reports published on the companies’ respective investor relations pages: GM SEC filings and Tesla SEC filings.

 2. Pexels Images.